Disfranchisement after the Reconstruction era: Congressional response

 From 1896 to 1900, the House of Representatives with a Republican majority had acted in more than thirty cases to set aside election results from Southern states where the House Elections Committee had concluded that "black voters had been excluded due to fraud, violence, or intimidation."
 Nevertheless, in the early 20th century, it began to back off from its enforcement of the Fifteenth Amendment and suggested that state and federal courts should exercise oversight of this issue.
 The Southern bloc of Democrats exercised increasing power in the House.
 They had no interest in protecting suffrage for blacks.

 In 1904 Congress administered a coup de grâce to efforts to investigate disfranchisement in its decision in the 1904 South Carolina election challenge of Dantzler v.
 Lever.
 The House Committee on Elections upheld Lever's victory.
 It suggested that citizens of South Carolina who believed their rights were denied should take their cases to the state courts, and ultimately, the US Supreme Court.
 Blacks had no recourse through the Southern state courts, which would not uphold their rights.
-Because they were disfranchised, blacks could not serve on juries, and whites were clearly aligned against them on this and other racial issues.
+Because they were disfranchised, blacks could not serve on juries, and whites were aligned against them on this and other racial issues.

 Despite the Lever decision and domination of Congress by Democrats, some Northern Congressmen continued to raise the issue of black disfranchisement and resulting malapportionment.
 For instance, on December 6, 1920, Representative George H. Tinkham (R-MA) offered a resolution for the Committee of Census to investigate the alleged disfranchisement of blacks.
-His intention was to enforce the provisions of the Fourteenth and Fifteenth amendments.
+He intended to enforce the provisions of the Fourteenth and Fifteenth Amendments.